Search This Blog

 2647 Curtis St. Denver, Colo.

-The newspaper went on, “His card is simply for the purpose of misleading the public and to endeavor to obtain for his orchestra the benefit of any reputation the band may have.
+The newspaper went on, “His card is simply to mislead the public and to endeavor to obtain the benefit of any reputation the band may have for his orchestra.
 Mr. Cohen acted as secretary for the band at one time and agitated the bass drum, but after his removal from the band, his connection with the band ceased.”[97]
 Later that month, the president of the Cow Boy Band, Horace Greeley Prosser – owner of a Silverton furniture store/undertaking establishment and a long-time singing partner with Cohen – advised Denver’s leading newspaper that the Cow Boy Band “is in no way connected with the Sobrino Concert company and that Mr. M. K. Cohen is not and never was manager of said band.”[98]

-Shortly after Cohen’s death, a Milwaukee newspaper reported that the city’s Jewish community would attend to his burial and that “A telegram was received yesterday from the wife of the deceased, who said that he had not been at home since 1874, and had not supported her, and that consequently, she did not feel under any obligations to bury the remains.”[105]
+Shortly after Cohen’s death, a Milwaukee newspaper reported that the city’s Jewish community would attend to his burial and that “A telegram was received yesterday from the wife of the deceased, who said that he had not been at home since 1874, and had not supported her and that consequently, she did not feel under any obligations to bury the remains.”[105]
 According to Milwaukee’s official record, Cohen, age 53, was buried at the city’s Greenwood Cemetery, a Jewish burial ground that opened in 1872.[106]
 As a final coda to Cohen’s last days, a Silverton, Colorado, newspaper commented just days after his death, “M. K. Cohen was evidently insane at the time he killed himself as at no time in his life was he either manager or part proprietor of the Cow-Boy Band.
-At one time, he manipulated the bass drum, but that was all.”[107]
+He manipulated the bass drum at one time, but that was all.”[107]

 In the years after Cohen’s death, his wife, Lizzie, lived in Albany with their son Herbert, an attorney associated with the Court of Appeals.[108]
 A brief notice appeared in Albany newspapers that she died on 4 March 1903 at her residence (the home of her daughter Amy) and that there would be a private funeral service.[109]
 She is buried beside her father, Isaac Cohn, in Albany’s Beth Emeth Cemetery.